Frix-x/klippain-shaketune/docs/macros/compare_belts_responses.md

-# Belt relative difference measurements
+# Measuring belts relative differences

-The `COMPARE_BELTS_RESPONSES` macro is dedicated for CoreXY machines where it can help you to diagnose belt path problems by measuring and plotting the differences between their behavior.
+The `COMPARE_BELTS_RESPONSES` macro is dedicated for CoreXY or CoreXZ machines where it can help you to diagnose belt path problems by measuring and plotting the differences between their behaviors.
 It will also help you tension your belts at the same tension.

+  > **Note**:
+  >
-Using it on Cartesian printers doesn't really make sense, as it's normal to have different responses in that case.
+  > While it might be tempting to use it on other kinds of printers, such as Cartesian printers, it's probably not the best idea.
+After all, it's normal to have different responses in that case due to the belts paths being not symmetric.

 ## Usage

 **Before starting, ensure that the belts are properly tensioned**.
 For example, you can follow the [Voron belt tensioning documentation](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#belt-tension).
-You need a good starting point before starting to iterate from it!
+You've got to have a solid foundation to build on!

 Then, call the `COMPARE_BELTS_RESPONSES` macro and look for the graphs in the results folder.
 Here are the parameters available: